What exactly is a Product Marketing Manager?

 The strategy is the basis for all marketing activities.
 It is about planning and rethinking all actions.
 The Product Marketing Manager needs a broad knowledge of the markets and products, how they are introduced and which methods are best for the target market.
 This includes market research and competitive analysis.

 2. marketing expert

 As mentioned above, the Product Marketing Manager should convince customers about the product and encourage them to buy it.
-Therefore, it is essential for this job to be an expert in marketing and to successfully implement communication strategies.
+Therefore, it is essential for this position to be an expert in marketing and to successfully implement communication strategies.

 3. take leadership

-Working with the team is also an important aspect of the job.
+Working with the team is also an important aspect of the position.
 The product manager outlines the product positioning and is in close contact with the product marketing manager.
 The latter then links each feature of the product to a benefit for the customer.

-The job also includes supporting the sales department.
+The position also includes supporting the sales department.
 Sales support the customers in buying the product.
 As a Product Marketing Manager, you give the tools to the sales department, this can be a product training or a presentation of the product.
 He also knows which products need to be highlighted to complete a successful purchase.